technofocus-pte/secprodfndtndepth/Labs/Lab 03/Lab 3 - Creating and Managing DLP Policies.md

 ![](./media/image57.png)

-Note: If it shows error try running the following commands one by one first and then execute the step again.
+**Note**: If it shows error try running the following commands one by one first and then execute the step again.

 **+++Install-ModuleExchangeOnlineManagement+++**